danielroe/oidc-action/README.md

 - `workspace-path` (optional): Path to workspace root.
 Default: `.`
 - `base-ref` (optional): Git ref to compare against.
 Default: `origin/main`.
 - `fail-on-downgrade` (optional): Controls failure behavior.
 Accepts `true`, `false`, `any`, or `only-provenance-loss`.
 Default: `true` (which is the same as `any`).
+- `fail-on-provenance-change` (optional): When `true`, fail on provenance repository/branch changes.
+Default: `false`.

 ## 📤 Outputs
 - `downgraded`: JSON array of `{ name, from, to, downgradeType }` for detected downgrades. `downgradeType` is `provenance` or `trusted_publisher`.
+- `changed`: JSON array of provenance change events `{ name, from, to, type, previousRepository?, newRepository?, previousBranch?, newBranch? }`.

 ## 🧠 How it works
 1. Diffs your lockfile against the base ref and collects changed resolved versions (including transitives).
 2. Checks npm provenance via the attestations API for each `name@version`.
 3. Falls back to version metadata for `dist.attestations`.
 4. Emits file+line annotations in the lockfile.
+5. If provenance exists for both the previous and new version, extracts GitHub `owner/repo` and branch from attestations and warns when they differ (repo changed or branch changed).

 ## 🔒 Why this matters
 Trusted publishing links a package back to its source repo and build workflow, providing strong provenance guarantees.
 It helps ensure the package you install corresponds to audited source and CI.